verrazzano/verrazzano/examples/managed-cluster-configurations/README.md

-# Verrazzano Managed Cluster Install Configuration
+# Verrazzano Managed Cluster Install Configurations

-These examples show some smaller footprint Verrazzano managed cluster install configurations.
+These examples show some additional, smaller footprint Verrazzano managed cluster install configurations besides the recommended `managed-cluster` profile.

 The `minimal.yaml` file is provided as an example of the smallest possible managed cluster configuration.